AlexanderHeffernan/Royalty-Free-Music-Platform/README.md

 *March:*

 * 05/03/2021 - Using Adobe XD, the initital website designs were created by Tobey Lim and Benj Baniqued.
-The first pages designed were the home page and the login page.
+The first pages (wave one) designed were the home page and the login page.
 We decided to use Adobe XD because of the many features it came with and because it could be quickly mastered by our design team.
+User feedback helped us choose the colour scheme, how to format the content, and how to plan out the information architecture.

 * 31/03/2021 - Original finalisation of the home page and the login page developed and running on all of our local servers.
 We decided to code the website using HTML, CSS, JavaScript and PHP.
 This is because each member of our team specilised in one of these programming lanuages and new the basics of the others.
 For instance, Lokesh Dhade and Benj Baniqued were great at using HTML and CSS to make near perfect replicas of the original designs into web form while keeping it all 100% reponsive.
 Alex Heffernan specilised in JavaScript and PHP, so was in charge of the back-end systems of the website.
 Tobey Lim helped all round, but spent most of his time creating the designs with Adobe XD.

 *April:*

-* The second wave of designs for the website were created.
+* Further designs (wave one continued) for the website were created.
 This time, Tobey Lim and Benj Baniqued had prepared designs for the Explore page and About page.
 These designs were consistent towards the original Home page and Login page, and perfectly came together with the previous designs.
+At this point, further end-user feedback should have been conducted to identify the need for a Library page, as well as an Account/Dashboard page, rather than later in the development process in June.

 *May:*